An improved error analysis of CholeskyQR with the randomized model: An improved error analysis of CholeskyQR2 with the randomized model

-Before proving \cref{theorem 3.1}, we provide some lemmas regarding that.
-The analyzing steps of the lemmas in this work are similar to the steps in \cite{Columns}\cite{Shifted}\cite{2016}, but we combine randomized models with rounding error analysis and could receive the least probabilities of each step.
+Before proving Theorem~\ref{theorem 3.1}, we present some lemmas related to it.
+The analytic steps of some lemmas in this chapter are similar to those in \cite{Shifted, error, Columns, CSparse}.
+However, we utilize the randomized model and $\norm{\cdot}_{F}$, allowing us to obtain sharper upper bounds with high probabilities, which are fundamentally different from these existing works.